 A: We all want value for money and a high quality service for our time invested.
 You will get the level of professionalism, skill and knowledge you deserve with effective proven results.
 On top of that you have access to our broad network of ethical and skilled allied health practitioners FAQ (Chiro, Physio, Podiatry, Personal Trainer, GP, Dieticians etc)

-The average health claim refund is around $30 so if you have private insurance you can minus that off the price straight away.
+The average health claim refund is around $30 so if you have private insurance and your therapist has numbers (see ‘Can I claim Health Funds?’) you can minus that off the price straight away.

 120min Massage – 189